 If your child has additional funding or an Education, Health & Care Plan, annual reviews are arranged so all key multi-agency staff can discuss your child’s progress.
-Parents have input into the production of SSPs / IBPs, Pupil Passports and care plans.
+Parents have input into the production of support plans, individual behaviour plans, pupil passports and care plans.
 Parents are expected to be involved in supporting their child’s learning; this will often be through supporting with special homework tasks or reinforcing class strategies.

 Parent workshops are offered in school, to help parents with supporting children in areas such as reading, maths, phonics and speaking and listening.
 We encourage parents to attend these sessions.

 Staff in school are trained and equipped to offer a high level of support.
-Many have worked alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN.
+Many have worked alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEND.

-Staff training is also put in place where appropriate, and has in the past included training on Autism, Dyslexia, Makaton, Speech & language training, Assessment of SEN children, Attachment Disorder, Behavioural support and medical needs (Asthma, Epilepsy).
+Staff training is also put in place where appropriate, and has in the past included training on Autism, Dyslexia, Makaton, speech & language training, assessment of SEND children, Attachment Disorder, behavioural support and medical needs like Asthma and Epilepsy.

 As an inclusive school, we aim to ensure that all children, including those with SEND, are able to access all activities and school trips.
-Where a child requires support in the classroom, this will be continued into activities such as trips etc. If a child needs additional support to take part in extra-curricular clubs or activities, school will work with parents to find solutions for this.
+Where a child requires support in the classroom, this will be continued into activities such as educational visits.
+If a child needs additional support to take part in extra-curricular clubs or activities, school will work with parents to find solutions for this.
 We complete risk assessments for all school visits to ensure the safety of all pupils; we make reasonable adjustments for those pupils with additional medical/physical needs.

-Parents are expected to make requests for high school places, but we will support you if you wish, in finding out which school will be the best for your child.
+Parents have to make applications for high school places, but we will support you if you wish in finding out which school will be the best for your child.
 If it is thought necessary for a child to access a specialist provision during their time in school, this will be done with ongoing discussion with parents and carers, and educational support services.
 Where parents feel they would like it, a member of school staff may visit alternative school provision with parents to look around and help them to ask pertinent questions about their child’s needs.

-Within Pudsey Bolton Royd school, SEN children will be supported in their transition between year groups and Key Stages, as needed by carefully planned transition visits, Pupil Passports and handover meetings between staff.
+Within Pudsey Bolton Royd school, SEND children will be supported in their transition between year groups and Key Stages, as needed by carefully planned transition visits, pupil passports and handover meetings between staff.